andrewgryan/leaflet-html/README.md

 ## Custom elements

+Leaflet HTML uses Custom elements to declare the state of each map on the page.

+The most common elements are described below.

 Name | Description
 -- | --
 l-map | `L.map` parent element for a map.
-Child elements `addTo` this element. l-tile-layer | `L.tileLayer` call, can be attached to a `l-map` or `l-base-layers` element.
+Child elements `addTo` this element. l-tile-layer | `L.tileLayer` call, can be attached to a `l-map` or `l-base-layers` element. l-marker | `L.marker` equivalent, can be attached to a `l-map` or `l-layer-group`.

 ## Example